 Nevertheless, the NIAD Lace still offers that support on the smallest of edges, which was what its predecessor was renowned for.
 This ultimately encourages confidence in technical foot sequences, both in the gym and on the rock.

-That said, as with any stiff, full-length soled climbing shoe, they aren’t exactly the most sensitive shoes you will ever own.
+As with any stiff, full-length soled climbing shoe, they aren’t exactly the most sensitive shoes you will ever own.
 You will have to rely a bit more on sight instead of feel when it comes to intricate footwork.
-Smearing also becomes a little trickier in stiff shoes, although the excellent C4 rubber certainly helps compensate for this.
-Pulling pockets isn’t exactly what the Lace is designed for either, so it’s unlikely you will be clipping the chains on any gnarly Margelf overhangs with these on.
+Smearing also becomes a little trickier in stiff shoes, although the Stealth rubber certainly helps compensate for this.
+Pulling pockets isn’t exactly the forte of the Lace either, so it’s unlikely you will be clipping the chains on any gnarly Margelf overhangs with these on your feet.